Invite friends and family to read the obituary and add memories.

 Select your format and elements to print

-Leona Peters of Denver, Colorado, age 101, was born in Park, Kansas to Joseph and Helen Geist.
-She grew up experiencing the work and the pleasures of growing up on a farm.
-Stories include rounding up the cows while reading a book on horseback with a dog following, feeding the chickens and curly tailed pigs, climbing to the top of the windmill to see the horizon, and riding in a horse drawn buggy to school.
+Leona Peters, 101, of Denver, Colorado, was born in Park, Kansas to Joseph Wilhelm Geist and Helen Geist.
+She grew up loving farm life - rounding up the cows while reading a book on horseback with a dog trailing behind, climbing the windmill for a view of the horizon, riding to school in a horse-drawn buggy, and once witnessing a tornado carry that one-room schoolhouse a mile away.

-Leona's education was interrupted by WWII.
-She moved to Wichita to work in the Boeing Plant Blueprint Department on the B29 aircraft.
-Following the war, Leona set out to leave Kansas and set the world on fire.
-Her first stop was Denver, Colorado, where she met John C. Peters in the rooming and boarding house in which they both lived.
-John was swept off his feet and after a 6 month courtship, proposed on Valentine's Day by taking her to a jewelry store where he showed her a ring he had previously chosen.
-Leona accepted by replying her husband-to-be also required a ring.
-The next 62 years brought three children: Jim (Sonnie), Cheryl (Brad) Thompson, Robert (Patty), and 3 grandchildren, Meghan (Chris) Gallo, Jonathan (Tiffany) Peters, and Jeffrey (Rachael) Peters.
-Her great-grandchildren are Logan, Lucas, and Blake Peters, and James and Anna Gallo.
-Step-grandchildren are Rosamond Thompson and children, Madeline and Jack Parker.
-Leona's husband John passed away in 2008; their son Jim in 2014.
+During WWII, Leona moved to Wichita to work in the Boeing Plant Blueprint Department on the B29 aircraft.
+After the war, she set out to “set the world on fire”, landing first in Denver where she met John C. Peters in the rooming and boarding house they both called home.
+John was instantly smitten, and after a six-month courtship, he proposed on Valentine’s Day by taking her to a jewelry store to show her a ring he had already chosen.
+Leona accepted with her signature spirit, noting that her husband-to-be would need a ring as well.

-Her family expresses gratitude to the kind and caring staff of Garden Plaza of Aurora Assisted Living Facility, to the wonderful caregivers of Elevation Hospice, and to the patient and loving care of our very special friend supporting her through her end-of-life journey, Janice Frey.
+Her family extends heartfelt gratitude to the staff of Garden Plaza of Aurora Assisted Living, Elevation Hospice, and especially to Janice Frey, our dear friend supporting Leona through her end-of-life journey.

-A memorial remembrance and rosary will be held at Our Lady of Peace Catholic Church, 13120 E Kentucky Ave, Aurora, CO 80012 - TBD date
+A Rosary and memorial Mass will be held at Queen of Peace Catholic Church, 13120 E Kentucky Ave, Aurora, CO 80012 on June 18th, 2026 starting at 9AM to be followed by a reception.

-Burial will take place at Fort Logan National Cemetery - TBD date
+Burial to follow at Fort Logan National Cemetery on 06/18 at 2PM.

 This site is protected by reCAPTCHA and the